At a Glance

 Timeline & Requirements

-To accommodate global opportunities that occur throughout the year, this award has rolling deadline, meaning applications can be submitted throughout the year.
+To accommodate global opportunities that occur throughout the year, this award has multiple deadlines, meaning applications can be submitted throughout the year.

-Applicant notification will occur 4-6 weeks after initial submission.
+Applicant notification will occur 4-6 weeks after the deadline.

 Funding distribution will be explained at an advising meeting scheduled after notification.
 The timing and method of distribution will be determined on a case-by-case basis (based on the timeline and requirements of the global opportunity).